Compensation issues at UNCA

 • Addresses morale via surveys like Harvard’s COACHE and the UNC System Employee Engagement Survey,

-• Contains a lists of asks of the administration including
+• Contains a list of asks of the administration including

 • the commitment to secure cost-of-living adjustments and